 The hunter instantly regretted what he had done and decided to set the Bodhisatta free.
-In order to not frighten the Bodhisatta, which could cause him to break a leg or wing while struggling to get away, the hunter decided to cut the snare from a distance with an arrow.
+In order to not frighten the Bodhisatta, which could cause him to break a leg or wing while struggling to get away, the hunter was going to cut the snare from a distance with an arrow.
 Just as the hunter drew his bow, the Bodhisatta spied him in the trees and begged to be taken to the king alive.
-But the hunter explained what he was actually doing and then the two had a discussion about the nature of virtue that was so deep the hunter blossomed into a private Buddha (those who reach enlightenment on their own and do not teach the path to others).
+The hunter explained what he was actually doing, and then the two discussed the nature of virtue so profoundly that the hunter became a private Buddha (those who reach enlightenment on their own and do not teach the path to others).

-Concerned about birds encaged back at his home, the hunter spoke an act of truth (a solemn declaration of one’s supreme virtue followed by a request for some miraculous result) and not only were his many hundreds of birds set free, so was every captive creature in India.
-The hunter then flew off to the Himalayas to live out his life as an ascetic and the Bodhisatta remained in his same home.
+Concerned about birds encaged back at his home, the hunter spoke an act of truth (a solemn declaration of one’s supreme virtue followed by a request for some miraculous result), and not only were his many hundreds of birds set free, but so was every captive creature in all of India.
+The hunter then flew off to Nandamula Cave to live out his life, and the Bodhisatta remained in his same home.

 In the Lifetime of the Buddha